osmandapp/web/main/docs/user/plugins/contour-lines.md

 >**NOTE**: If after loading the corresponding map you do not see that Hillshade or Slope are enabled, restart the application.

-## Configure map view

-Each of the maps: Hillshade, Slope, Contour lines can be configured to look visually different depending on personal preferences, and/or the context of a particular region, and/or other conditions.
-Use the context menu of the corresponding map option in the Configure Map menu to make the necessary changes in appearance.

 ### Hillshade map